Zermatt Ski Lifts & Terrain

 Ski Lifts

 Despite the general modernity of the lifts, the huge numbers of patrons can overwhelm the system on sunny powder days.
-Be prepared to wait at some locations during high season.
+Be prepared to wait at some locations during high season, the worst of which is Trockener Steg to head up to Klein Matterhorn.
+Go there early.

 Snowboarders should note that the glaciers are largely served by surface tows.
 If you don't like getting dragged, take note of the trail map for alternatives.
 It is possible to avoid most of the surface lifts on the glaciers simply by doing long laps on the new gondola from Trockener Steg up to the top.

 Weather has a major influence on the day-to-day lift operations at Zermatt.
 At higher elevations strong winds can become quite frustrating.
-During all the Powderhounds visits to the region, the upper glacier lifts & links between Zermatt & Cervinia were closed for several days in a row due to high winds.
-The winds can be quite localised, so anyone visiting Cervinia for the day should take careful note of the days weather & wind forecast to avoid the expensive problem of being stuck in the wrong country at the end of the day!
+During most of the Powderhounds visits to the region, the upper glacier lifts & links between Zermatt & Cervinia have been closed for several days in a row due to high winds.
+The winds can be quite localised, so anyone visiting Cervinia for the day should take careful note of the day's weather & wind forecast to avoid the expensive problem of being stuck in the wrong country at the end of the day!
+Luckily, there is more than enough other terrain at Zermatt that if the upper glacier lifts are not running, it doesn't really matter (or is that Zer-matter?).

 Lift Passes

 For all the grandeur and infrastructure at Zermatt one does pay premium prices.
 A 'Ski Pass Zermatt' (valid in Zermatt only) is amongst Europe's most expensive (actually, it IS the most expensive!).
+And the 'International' lift pass (incl.
+Cervinia) is more expensive again.
 However, everything is relative.
 A standard Zermatt lift ticket is still only half what one might pay at a ticket window in Vail USA.
 Skiing the best resorts in Europe is cheap........... relatively!
 Prices increase depending on time of the season.

-Things to know about the 'Ski Pass Zermatt' are: they do not include Cervinia, children under 9 years of age ski for free, children from age 9 to under 16 ski for free on Saturdays, they are valid for the winter season from 1 Nov to end April.
+Things to know about the 'Ski Pass Zermatt' are: they do not include Cervinia, children under 9 years of age ski for free, children up 16yr ski for free on Saturdays, they are valid for the winter season from 1 Nov to start of May.

 Zermatt skiing by itself is big, but the terrain becomes gargantuan for a few extra francs or euro with the ‘International’ lift pass with Cervinia-Valtournenche in Italy.
 The combined ski area is often referred to as the Matterhorn Ski Paradise & offers up 360km of piste plus access to some superb Italian hospitality in a quieter ski area.
 Only buy the international pass if planning on heading to Cervinia for the day.
 Leave Zermatt early in the morning to make the most of it.
-An International pass can be added to an already purchased Zermatt lift pass.
+An International pass can be added to an already purchased Zermatt lift pass at the cost of a variation fee.

-A recent change to lift passes is the addition of the Ikon Pass being valid in Zermatt.
+A recent change to lift passes is the addition of the Ikon Pass being valid in Zermatt from 1 Nov to 30 April.
 Holders of an Ikon Pass can ski for free for 7-days, with no blackout period.
-Holders of Ikon Base Plus Pass and Ikon Base Pass can ski ski for free for 5-days with no blackout periods.
+Holders of Ikon Base Plus Pass and Ikon Base Pass can ski for free for 5-days with no blackout periods.
 The ski days are valid only for the winter season.
-We are unsure whether the days need to be consecutive, and despite asking them, were unable to get a straight answer whether Cervinia is included ........
-We have since found out that Cervinia is NOT included for season 23/24!
+We are unsure whether the days need to be consecutive.
+Cervinia-Valtournenche is NOT included!
 To redeem lift passes, you will need to go to a local ticket window and show your Ikon Pass, Ikon Base Pass or Ikon Session Pass.

-In summer lift pass prices increase for day passes, probably due to the minimal numbers of skiers on the slopes most days.
-If nothing else, it is a unique experience.
+In summer, lift pass prices increase for certain day passes, probably due to the minimal numbers of skiers on the slopes most days.
+If nothing else, it is a unique experience and one that may not last that much longer if the glacier melting continues on its current trajectory.

 On-Piste terrain

-With so many kilometres of groomed ski trails, rest assured you will find something that enjoy on the piste.
+With so many kilometres of groomed ski trails, rest assured you will find something to enjoy on the piste.
+Just go explore....

 Novices & Beginners